dgamma3/ResourcesForCompetencies/readme.md

 - Has resources, behaviours, skills and tasks identified.
 - Can be used for career discussions.

+## How to get access to the resources

+### Pluralsight

+Go [here](https://confluence.teamxero.com/display/PRODUCT/Pluralsight+subscriptions) and fill in the form.

+## Lynda

+Many Australian local libraries give full access to Lynda.com with a library card.
+- Eastern Regional Libraries has access via this [page](https://www.yourlibrary.com.au/online-resources/).
+- Hawthorn Library (the nearest to the Melbourne Office) can be accessed via this [page](https://www.boroondara.vic.gov.au/libraries/library-collections/online-learning)

 Icons by [Vecteezy](https://www.vecteezy.com/) Licensed under [Attribution 3.0 Unported (CC BY 3.0)](https://creativecommons.org/licenses/by/3.0/deed.en_US)